-Most most people buy a car and then they have to finance it with a car loan, either through the dealership or through a third-party lender.
-Financing simply means paying off the car in monthly installments, with interest that accrues.
+Most people who buy a car have to finance it with a car loan, either through the dealership or through a third-party lender.
+Financing simply means paying off the car loan in monthly installments with interest that accrues over time.

 Of course, different lenders also offer different deals (and take into account factors like your income and credit score differently), so no two finance packages are quite the same.
 As such, you may find yourself wanting to refinance your vehicle at some point.

 Refinancing a car loan can be a huge relief on your budget, and can help you save hundreds of dollars.
 Finding the right lender can be a huge pain that might end up costing you time and money.

 Jerryremoves the hassle by giving you one app that instantly connects you with top companies to meet your particular financial needs.
 Make sure you’re not overpaying for your car loan by comparing quotes from multiple lenders to find the best option for you.

 No spam or unwanted phone calls · No long forms · No fees, ever